aaronse/estlcameo/README-VERBOSE.md

 ﻿# 📸 **EstlCameo**

-### *Snapshot Undo & Timeline Viewer for Estlcam*
+### *Snapshot Undo & Timeline Viewer for Estlcam 12*

 #### *A tiny companion app by the community, for the community.*

 EstlCameo is a lightweight Windows tray utility that gives **https://www.estlcam.de/** users something they’ve wanted for years:

 > **Automatic snapshots + timeline browsing + safe restore**
-> …without modifying Estlcam itself.
+> …without modifying Estlcam 12 itself.

-EstlCameo quietly runs in the background, listens for `Ctrl+S` inside Estlcam, and creates timestamped backup copies of your `.E12` project.
+EstlCameo quietly runs in the background, listens for `Ctrl+S` inside Estlcam 12, and creates timestamped backup copies of your `.E12` project.
 Think of it as **“Time Machine for Estlcam projects.”**

 ✔ No plugins
-✔ No Estlcam mods
+✔ No Estlcam 12 mods
 ✔ No risky patches
 ✔ 100% optional & non-intrusive